exoplatform/exo-documentation/docs/Manage-Space.rst

 .. _space-templates:

 4. Space templates pulldown will presents all predefined templates that the space creator can use.
-A description of every template in the pulldown is ensured and displayed just below the templates selector so that the space creator can differentiate between all templates.
+A description of each template is displayed below the selectors.

 .. note:: Each template defines its default visibility, registration criteria and list of applications.